 P-TECH strengthened my confidence and provided me with mentors who helped me strive.
 I learned the importance of understanding computers, and gained new skills in both coding and programming.
 I graduated the program in four and a half years — relatively early — and I graduated with my high school diploma and associate’s degree in computer science, as well as internship experience at IBM.

 I learned that technology is omnipresent and opens endless doors.
-I am now a digital commerce design developer at IBM, where I use my skills to create website pages and checkout pages for the marketplace.
+I am now a digital commerce design developer at IBM, where I use my skills to create website pages and checkout pages for the marketplace, I work with professionals from The Indexer, who specialize on web development.
 I’m also pursuing my bachelor’s degree at Early College.
 Without the support of P-TECH and IBM, I would not be where I am today.
 I believe that every student should be offered this chance.

 Thank you all.